FBS-OJT-031/React-Install.github/README.md

 -----

-## Setup React + Vite with packages for Router, Tailwind CSS, React icons, Formik, Yup, React-query
+# Setup React + Vite with packages for Router, Tailwind CSS, React icons, Formik, Yup, React-query
 Command:
 > npm create vite@latest . -- --template react && npm i -D tailwindcss postcss autoprefixer react-router-dom react-icons formik yup @tanstack/react-query --save

 -----

-## Final Notes
+# Final Notes
 - This README provides an example structured approach to setting up a React project with Vite, TailwindCSS, and React Router DOM.
 - Follow the instructions carefully to ensure proper setup and configuration.
 - Refer to the folder structure to understand where to place your files and components.

-> You can save this content as `README.md` in the root directory of your GitHub repository.
+- You can save this content as `README.md` in the root directory of your GitHub repository.
 This guide provides a clear and comprehensive setup process for a React project using Vite.

+- Alternatively clone this repository and use the [`"react-tailwind-boilerplate"`](https://github.com/FBS-OJT-031/React-Install.github/main/react-tailwind-boilerplate) folder as your starting point